Snarr/Snarr/README.md

 - 👋 Hi, I’m Snarr
-- 👀 I’m interested in Web Development, UI & UX Design, and learning about various specifications (JPEG, PNG, WebSockets)
+- 👀 I’m interested in Web Development, UI & UX Design, and learning about technical specifications (file formats, networking, CPU architectures)
-- 🌱 I’m currently learning TypeScript, Next.js, Hugo, and the Canvas API
+- 🌱 I’m currently exploring Emulator Design, 3D Printing, and soon PCB Design
-- 🔨 I'm currently building [Inquiry](https://github.com/InquiryEDU), a tool for supporting inclusive classroom engagement
+- 🏫 I'm currently pursuing a B.S. in Computer Science with a certificate in Computer Security and Digital Forensics
-- 💞️ I’m looking to collaborate on... anything!
-Just reach out :)
+- 🗣️ I'd be happy to talk about any of my projects or experiences.
+Just reach out!
 - 📫 Reach out at [@snarr_dev](https://www.twitter.com/snarr_dev) on Twitter or [jacobsnarr@gmail.com](mailto:jacobsnarr@gmail.com)